cgerson/twittyre/README.md

 Measure sentiment in tweets for a given Twitter timeline.

-Interactive Spyre app allows user to input Twitter handle, and receive polarity and subjectivity scores for each tweet.
+Interactive Spyre app allows user to input Twitter handle, and receive polarity and subjectivity scores for latest n tweets.

 App is located at <a href = "http://twittyre.herokuapp.com">twittyre.herokuapp.com</a>.